 - Implementation Measure 3.1.5.a The City shall review and, where necessary, update the Water System Master Plan to conform to the planned land uses shown in the Comprehensive Plan and any subsequent amendments to the Plan. - Implementation Measure 3.1.5.b All major lines shall be extended in conformance to the line sizes indicated on the Master Plan and, at a minimum, provisions for future system looping shall be made.
 If the type, scale and/or location of a proposed development negatively impacts operating pressures or available fire flows to other properties as determined by the City Engineer, the Development Review Board may require completion of looped water lines, off-site facilities, pipelines, and/or facility/pipelines to achieve or maintain minimum pressures or fire flows as a conditions of development approval. - Implementation Measure 3.1.5.c Extensions shall be made at the cost of the developer or landowner of the property being served.
-When a major line is extended that is sized to provide service to lands other than those requiring the initial extension, the City may: - 1.
-Authorize and administer formation of a Local Improvement District to allocate the cost of the line improvements to all properties benefiting from the extension; or - 2.
-Continue to utilize a pay-back system whereby the initial developer may recover an equitable share of the cost of the extension from benefiting property owners/developers as the properties are developed. - Implementation Measure 3.1.5.d.
-All water lines shall be installed in accordance with the City's urban growth policies and Public Works Standards. - Implementation Measure 3.1.5.e The City shall continue to use its Capital Improvements Program to plan and schedule major water system improvements needed to serve continued development (e.g., additional water treatment plant expansions, transmission mains, wells, pumps and reservoirs). - Policy 3.1.6 The City of Wilsonville shall continue a comprehensive water conservation program to make effective use of the water infrastructure, source water supply and treatment processes. - Implementation Measure 3.1.6.a.
+When a major line is extended that is sized to provide service to lands other than those requiring the initial extension, the City may: - Authorize and administer formation of a Local Improvement District to allocate the cost of the line improvements to all properties benefiting from the extension; or - Continue to utilize a pay-back system whereby the initial developer may recover an equitable share of the cost of the extension from benefiting property owners/developers as the properties are developed. - Implementation Measure 3.1.5.d.
+All water lines shall be installed in accordance with the City's urban growth policies and Public Works Standards. - Implementation Measure 3.1.5.e The City shall continue to use its Capital Improvements

+Program to plan and schedule major water system improvements needed to serve continued development (e.g., additional water treatment plant expansions, transmission mains, wells, pumps and reservoirs). - Policy 3.1.6 The City of Wilsonville shall continue a comprehensive water conservation program to make effective use of the water infrastructure, source water supply and treatment processes. - Implementation Measure 3.1.6.a.
 The City will track system water usage through production metering and service billing records and take appropriate actions to maintain a target annual average unaccounted for water volume of less than 10% of total production. - Implementation Measure 3.1.6.b.
 The City will maintain other programs and activities as necessary to maintain effective conservation throughout the water system. - Policy 3.1.7 The City of Wilsonville shall maintain an accurate user demand profile to account for actual and anticipated demand conditions in order to assure an adequately sized water system.

-- Implementation Measure 3.1.7.a.
-The City will track system water usage through production metering and service billing records and take appropriate actions to maintain a target annual average unaccounted for water volume of less than 10% of total production. - Implementation Measure 3.1.7.b.
-The City will maintain other programs and activities as necessary to maintain effective conservation throughout the water system. - Policy 3.1.8 The City of Wilsonville shall coordinate distribution system improvements with other CIP projects, such as roads, wastewater, and storm water, to save construction costs and minimize public impacts during construction.